Easy Access agreementThings you need to know before you start sharing

 You are allowed to screen a complete film, audio work, or documentary for free and without permission, provided you adhere to the following requirements:

-- Screening takes place on the premises of our educational institution.
+- Screening takes place on the physical premises of our educational institution.
 Please note: Other rules apply for uploading to the Digital Learning Environment, and for online education.

 - Screening is for non-profit education only.